-Hydraulic calculations are a very important step when designing fire protection systems, since they ensure the flow rate established through the piping network will be enough to control fires effectively.
-Calculation procedures are established in model codes: automatic sprinkler systems are subject to NFPA 13 (National Fire Protection Association) in the USA, while the the international standard is EN 12845.
+Hydraulic calculations are very important when designing fire protection systems, since they ensure that the piping delivers enough water to extinguish any fire.
+In particular, automatic sprinkler systems are subject to the NFPA 13 Standard in the US, and the equivalent international standard is EN 12845.

-In simple terms, the hydraulic calculation procedure verifies three basic elements of a fire suppression system:
+The hydraulic calculation procedure deals with three very important aspects of a fire suppression system:

-When a municipal water supply is not available or impractical, the piping network may be designed to draw water from another source, which can be either open or closed.
+There may be cases in which the municipal water supply is insufficient for fire protection, or not available.
+When this happens, the piping can be designed to draw water from other sources, which can be classified as open or closed:

-Underground, above-ground and elevated tanks are examples of closed sources.
+- Underground, above-ground and elevated water tanks are examples of closed sources.

-When water is obtained from a static supply such as a lake or buried tank, pressure must be added to have an effective water supply for fire protection.
-This is accounted for during the hydraulic calculation procedure, and the pressure boost is normally achieved with a fire pump or pressurized tank.
+When water is obtained from a static source like a lake or buried tank, additional pressure is required for effective fire protection.
+This must be considered in the hydraulic calculation procedure, and the pressure boost can be achieved with a fire pump or pressurized tank.

 Piping System Configurations